Eighth Grade Focuses on Personal Growth and Responsibility.

 - Analyzing two-and three-dimensional space and figures using distance, angle, similarity, and congruence, and understanding and applying the Pythagorean Theorem.

 The eighth grade science curriculum is based upon the Common Core North Carolina Standard Course of Study.
 Topics we study include chemistry, hydrosphere, evolution, change over time, microbiology, and ecology.
 The science classroom at Magellan is student-centered and inquiry-based.
 We explore a wide range of activities that allow students to investigate topics, conduct experiments, analyze and explore.
 Students read a wide variety of science-related articles.
-Emphasis is also placed on critical thinking and research skills.
+Emphasis is placed on critical thinking and research skills and writing..

-As part of the Chemistry Unit we build a Periodicity and learn about elements and their uses.
+As part of the Chemistry Unit we build a ‘Periodicity’ and learn about elements and their uses.
 Students research different energy sources for Raleigh and come to a consensus on what energy source is best for the City.
-Hydrosphere activities include testing the water, mimicking a drinking water treatment plant, studying macro invertebrates, and the health of the Eno River.
-We also create exhibits of geological time-period and finish up with relating science to the real-world connecting it to the importance of Research Triangle Park.
+Hydrosphere activities include testing the water, mimicking a drinking water treatment plant, constructing a River basin.
+We also create exhibits of geological time-period and finish up with relating science to the real-world, connecting it to the importance of Research Triangle Park.